Advanced String Manipulation Question

 }

-• If wordPointer becomes equal to the length of word, it means a full occurrence of word is found in sentence.
-Increment the count by 1 and reset wordPointer to 0.
+wordPointer by 1.wordPointer becomes equal to the length of word, it means a full occurrence of word is found in sentence.
+Increment the count by 1 and reset wordPointer to 0.wordPointer to 0.